ampardo18/LatinoHackathon/README.md

 - **JavaScript:** The core programming language used for building the interactive features and functionality of the application.

-- **[HERE Maps API](https://developer.here.com/documentation/maps/3.1.45.1/dev_guide/topics/quick-start.html):** Used for geocoding, mapping, and route planning.
+- **[HERE Maps API](https://developer.here.com/documentation/maps/3.1.45.1/dev_guide/topics/quick-start.html):** Used for geocoding, mapping, browse and route planning.

 - **[Bootstrap](https://getbootstrap.com/docs/5.3/customize/color/):** A popular CSS framework used for responsive design and user interface components.